nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture-introduction.md

 ### Document Storage

-You can configure
+You can configure:

-- Where you store the Document metadata and hierarchy
+- Where you store the document metadata and hierarchy
     - SQL Database (PostgresSQL, Oracle, MSSQL, MySQL, Amazon RDS)
     - MongoDB
 - Where you store the binary streams (the files you attach to documents)